Coonamble

 Health performance in Coonamble is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Health data shows significant health challenges in Coonamble, with high prevalence of common conditions across both younger and older age groups.
+Health data indicates significant health challenges in Coonamble, with common conditions prevalent across both younger and older age groups.

-The area has private health cover at approximately 51%, slightly lower than the average SA2 area.
+Private health cover stands at approximately 51% of the total population (~2,096 people), slightly lower than the average SA2 area.
 Asthma and arthritis are the most common medical conditions, affecting 11.3% and 8.9% of residents respectively.
-A total of 62.7% of residents report no medical ailments, compared to 65.9% in Rest of NSW.
+About 62.7% of residents report no medical ailments, compared to 65.9% in Rest of NSW.
 Coonamble has 18.2% of residents aged 65 and over (747 people), lower than the 20.2% in Rest of NSW.
-Health outcomes among seniors show similar challenges to those faced by the general population.
+Health outcomes among seniors present some challenges, largely mirroring those of the general population.

 Frequently Asked Questions - Health